ahmandi/AngularEcommerce/frontend/README.md

-Project developed for learning more about Angular.
+Fullstack project under development for learning more about Angular.
+It uses Angular, NodeJS, Postman, MongoDB

 # Frontend